jsilland/piezo/README.md

     server.serverGroup().addService(Dns.newService(new DnsService()));
     server.start();

 On the client side, instantiate the stub by specifying to which host and port to connect.
-Then start using the interface as your noarmally would:
+Then start using the interface as you normally would:

     Client transport = new TcpClient(HostAndPort.fromParts("localhost", 10000));
     Dns.Interface client = Dns.newStub(transport);